NdamuleloMulaudzi/vehicle-tracking/README.md

 - **Custom Refresh Intervals**: Modify the interval duration in `fetchVehicles`.
 - **Map Display Adjustments**: Edit settings in `Map.js` to fit your screen and UX needs.
 - **API Key Security**: For production, secure the API key with restrictions and tailor error messages for end-users.

----

-This README provides setup and configuration guidance with insights into key aspects of the app, including the refresh mechanism and error handling.